dgryski/go-perfbook/performance.md

 * Extra fields

-  For example, store the size of a linked lists rather than iterating when asked for it.
-Or storing additional pointers to frequently needed other nodes to multiple searches (for example, "backwards" links in a doubly-linked list to make removal O(1) ).
-These sorts of changes are useful when the data you need is cheap to store and keep up-to-date.
+  The classic example of this is storing the length of a linked list in a field in the root node.
+It takes a bit more work to keep it updated, but then querying the length becomes a simple field lookup instead of an O(n) traversal.
+Your data structure might present a similar win: a bit of bookkeeping during some operations in exchange for some faster performance on a common use case.

+  Similarly, storing pointers to frequently needed nodes instead of performing additional searches.
+This covers things like the "backwards" links in a doubly-linked list to make node removal O(1) .
+Some skips lists keep a "search finger", where you store an pointer to where your just were in your data structure on the assumption it's a good starting point for your next operation.

 * Extra search indexes

   Most data structures are designed for a single type of query.
 If you need two different query types, having an additional "view" onto your data can be large improvement.
-For example, `[]struct`, referenced by ID but sometimes `string` -> `map[string]id` (or `*struct`).
+For example, a set of structs might have a primary ID (integer) that you use to look up in a slice, but sometimes need to look up with a secondary ID (string).
+Instead of iterating over the slice, you can augment your data structure with a map either from string to ID or directly to the struct itself.

 * Extra information about elements

-  For example, a bloom filter.
+  For example, keeping a bloom filter of all the elements you've inserted can let you quickly return "no match" for lookups.
 These need to be small and fast to not overwhelm the rest of the data structure.
+(If a lookup in your main data structure is cheap, the cost of the bloom filter will outweigh any savings.)

 * If queries are expensive, add a cache.

-  The classic example of this is storing the length of a linked list in a field in the root node.
-It takes a bit more work to keep it updated, but then querying the length becomes a simple field lookup instead of an O(n) traversal.
-Your data structure might present a similar win: a bit of bookkeeping during some operations in exchange for some faster performance on a common use case.
-For example, some skips lists keep a "search finger", where you store an pointer to where your just were in your data structure on the assumption it's a good starting point for your next operation.
+  At a larger level, an in-process or external cache (like memcache) can help.
+  It might be excessive for a single data structure.
+We'll cover more about caches below.

+These sorts of changes are useful when the data you need is cheap to store and easy to keep up-to-date.

 These are all clear examples of "do less work" at the data structure level.
 They all cost space.
 Most of the time if you're optimizing for CPU, your